 - If you have had estrogen sensitive breast cancer, bleeding disorders, diabetes, or take acetazolamide, alpha-glucosidase inhibitors, anti-anxiety agents, antibiotics, anticancer agents, antidepressants, anti-inflammatories, antivirals, COMT inhibitors, drugs that affect the cardiovascular system or the immune system, P-glycoprotein-regulated agents, sedatives, theophylline, or stimulants, you should use caution or avoid this herb.

-- Maca is known for its effects of creating curves, has estrogenic effects, and is fairly inexpensive.
+- Maca is known for its effects of creating curves.
 It is also known for its aphrodisiac effects, and can increase erectile capacity and sperm counts, which may be a positive or negative thing for you depending on your goals.
 It also boosts the immune system and helps combat osteoporosis (which can be a side effect of taking spironolactone).
 Also available in a women’s libido blend.

-- Chaste tree berry/Vitex (Vitex agnus-castus) mimics progesterone, is also considered to be mildly estrogenic, and increases breast size by stimulating the development of milk ducts.
+- Chaste tree berry/Vitex (Vitex agnus-castus) can increase breast size by stimulating the development of milk ducts.
 It can therefore have a side effect of causing lactation.

 - Black cohosh/Sheng Ma (Cimicifuga racemosa) contains several compounds in its root (aceteine, formononetin, and triterpenes) that, though not estrogenic themselves, create similar effects to estrogen and can increase breast size.
 It decreases LH and increases estrogen in relation to progesterone [opposite of Vitex] (Wright & Morgenthaler).
 Only use this herb under supervision of an herbalist as it is easy to take dangerous amounts.

-- Fenugreek/Hu Lu Ba (Trigonella foenum-graecum) seeds contain a compound (diosgenin) that’s estrogenic and promotes breast tissue growth.
+- Fenugreek/Hu Lu Ba (Trigonella foenum-graecum) seeds contain a compound (diosgenin) that promotes breast tissue growth.
 Sprouted seeds contain much more diosgenin than the unsprouted seeds, so breast enlargement is more noticeable if you sprout the seeds first.
 Fennel works in much the same way.

 - Hops have 0.2-20% the potency of estradiol